 One may include a set schedule like a typical 9 to 5 scenario, while the other may be a flexible work situation, for example, Blogging.
 However, in both cases, whether structured or flexible, time management is key to ensuring that productivity is at its optimal best.

 What has your experience been?
-Please feel free to ask your questions or concerns in our FORUM section.
+Please feel free to ask your questions or concerns below.
 I will be happy to help you!

 “An effective work from home situation requires effective time management skills especially with kids.”